-(a) Insured persons: All individuals aged 65 or over who are eligible for any type of old-age, survivors, and disability insurance or railroad retirement monthly benefit (i.e., as insured workers, dependents, or survivors), without regard to whether retired (i.e., no earnings test).
+(a) Insured persons-all individuals aged 65 or over who are eligible for any type of old-age, survivors, and disability insurance or railroad retirement monthly benefit (i.e., as insured workers, dependents, or survivors), without regard to whether retired (i.e., no earnings test).

-(b) Uninsured persons: Individuals who attain age 65 before 1968 who are not eligible for any type of monthly benefit under the old-age, survivors, and disability insurance or railroad retirement programs, who are citizens or aliens lawfully admitted for permanent residence with at least 5 consecutive years of residence, and who are not covered under the Federal Employees Health Benefits Act of 1959 (including certain individuals who could have been covered if they had so clected) and have not been convicted of any offense listed in section 202(u) of the Social Security Act.
+(b) Uninsured persons-individuals who attain age 65 before 1968 who are not eligible for any type of monthly benefit under the old-age, survivors, and disability insurance or railroad retirement programs, who are citizens or aliens lawfully admitted for permanent residence with at least 5 consecutive years of residence, and who are not covered under the Federal Employees Health Benefits Act of 1959 (including certain individuals who could have been covered if they had so elected) and have not been convicted of any offense listed in section 202(u) of the Social Security Act.
 (Sec.
-103(b)(1) of Public Law 89-97 also excluded individuals who are members of any organization referred to in section 210(a) (17) of the Social Security Act.
-This provision was held to be unconstitutional by a Federal court, and its enforcement was enjoined.)
-Those in this category attaining age 65 after 1967 must have certain amounts of old-age, survivors, and disability insurance or railroad retirement coverage for each year after 1966 and before age 65, so that the provision becomes ineffective for men attaining age 65 after 1975 (for women, 1974), since then the "regular" insured status conditions for cash benefits are cashed to meet.
+103(b)(1) of Public Law 89-97 also excluded individuals who are members of any organization referred to in section 210(a)(17) of the Social Security Act.
+This provision was held to be unconstitutional by a Federal court, and its enforcement was enjoined).
+Those in this category attaining age 65 after 1967 must have certain amounts of old-age. survivors, and disability insurance or railroad retirement coverage to be eligible for hospital insurance benefits-namely, three quarters of coverage for each year after 1966 and before age 65, so that the provision becomes ineffective for men attaining age 65 after 1975 (for women, 1974), since then the "regular" insured status conditions for cash benefits are easier to meet.